 - Independent work should be completed on time without fail.

-- The school sanction system will be applied if homework is not completed.
+- The school sanction system will be applied if home learning is not completed.

 - Home learning should always be completed to the best of a pupil’s ability and not rushed for completion.
 This also means pupils must plan their time effectively to ensure they have sufficient time to complete tasks to an appropriate standard.